y2k-user/y2k-user/README.md

 ## Hi there 👋

-🌱 I’m currently studying at the University of Sheffield for an Integrated Master's degree.
+🌱 I’m currently studying at The University of Sheffield for an Integrated Master's degree.

 🔭 I'm currently learning Python (Flask), Java, HTML, CSS and JavaScript.